imcf/auto-tx/README.md

 Unix habits.

-Everything that needs attention is written into the service's base directory in a file called `service.log`.
-There is another PS1 script in the Resources directory that is showing the content of the log file on the console in real- time (like `tail -f` on Unix).
+Everything that needs attention is written into the service's base directory in a file called `AutoTx.log`.
+The contents of the log file can be monitored in real-time using the PowerShell command `Get-Content -Wait -Tail 100 AutoTx.log` or by running the [Watch-Logfile.ps1](Scripts/Watch-Logfile.ps1) script.

+The log level can be set through the configuration file.

 ### Status